| Club Name: | Celtic Football Club |

 Celtic current league

-Celtic’s current league has been the Premiership since the 2013/14 season as one of the founding members of the division.
-The club have competed in the top-flight since first entering a league in 1890/91.
-They had previously competed in the Premier League from 1998 to 2013.
+Celtic’s current league is the Scottish Premiership, which they have played in since the top-flight’s rebranding for the 2013/14 season onwards.
+The club have competed in the Scottish top-flight since first entering a league in 1890/91.
+They had previously competed in the SPL from 1998 to 2013.

 Current league: Scottish Premiership (2013-present)